 Here's another image that could've been perfect for my Barber / Dentist preferences.

 There was another thin-related comic that I'm sorry I didn't get the chance to post when I had the opportunity.

 So far, the one I most wanted to add to was my critique on restaurant menus.
-I intended to show a review of vichy's, but couldn't find it online, presumbly because it originated in 1995, and anything before then wasn't considered worth archiving.
+I intended to show a review of Vichy's, but couldn't find it online, presumably because it originated in 1995, and anything before then wasn't considered worth archiving.